 We spoke with Van Flandern, recently appointed executive director of mixology, spirit education and special events for Southern Glazer’s, about his new book.

-Cheers: What was the motivation behind Whiskey Cocktails?
+Beverage Dynamics: What was the motivation behind Whiskey Cocktails?

 Brian Van Flandern: In 2004 when I opened at Per Se, mixing with high-quality spirits was considered sacrilege.
 It was thought to be disrespectful to the master distiller.
 With the new craft cocktail movement, however, more and more of the very best bartenders are using high-quality spirits in cocktails.